psychoinformatics-de/datalad-tabby/docs/source/specification.rst

 This layout represents a series of homogeneous key-value mappings, equivalent to JSON-array comprising homogeneously structured JSON-objects.

 Any table row that is empty, or where the value in the first column starts with ``#`` is skipped.

 The first non-skipped row defines a common set of keys.
 Every subsequent row represents an entity that is described with values corresponding to these common keys.

 When two columns are associated with the exact same key, there associated values are gathered into a list (JSON-array equivalent), with missing values being skipped.

-When a row contains columns with values beyond the column corresponding to the last defined key, all these values are gathered into a list (JSON-array equivalent) that include the values from the column of the last defined key, and is assigned as th value corresponding to that last key.
+When a row contains columns with values beyond the column corresponding to the last defined key, all these values are gathered into a list (JSON-array equivalent) that include the values from the column of the last defined key, and is assigned as the value corresponding to that last key.

 Single-item list values are compacted by removing the containing list and assigning the only items directly as the value.